 Section 5.3 Replacements.
 When a vacancy occurs in the President's roll, the Association shall elect a successor, with the Board of Directors serving as an emergency nominating committee.
 The person thus elected shall continue in office throughout the remainder of the unexpired term.

 A vacancy shall be deemed to occur in the case of death, resignation, or non-payment of dues.
 Non-payment of dues more than 30 days after the due date shall be considered as termination of membership rights and privileges.
 Vacancies in other offices of the Board of Directors which have occurred since the last election shall be filled at the next election.
-The President, as necessary and in consultation with the Board of Directors, shall make interim appointments whenever vacancies in office occur between elections.

 Section 5.4 Vacancies; Reduction of Board.
 Any vacancy in the Board of Directors, however occurring, including a vacancy resulting from the enlargement of the Board of Directors, may be filled by the Members or by the Directors then in lieu of filling any such vacancy of the Members or Board of Directors may reduce the number of Directors.